Augie-Environmental-Studies/gardens/README.md

 > 7. Click `Create pull request`.
 That's all!
 > Maintainers will approve your pull request as soon as possible.
 > Pull requests are usually approved within one week.
 If, however,
-> there's no feedback for too long, then
+> there's no feedback for too long, please
-> you can reach out to soobinrho@gmail.com
+> reach out to soobinrho@gmail.com

 <p align="center">